lake2010/cgminer_3.7.2_ztex/README.md

 # cgminer 3.7.2 DCR Mods For ZTEX-1.15y FPGA

-These modifications will allow you to use the Decred cgminer v0.0.5 with a ztex-1.15y fpga.
+These modifications will allow you to use the Decred cgminer v0.0.5 with a ztex-1.15y fpga (currently gets about 1GH/s).
 Also, support has been added for simple serial FPGA boards such as the BeMicroCVA9 ( or any other single chip FPGA using serial comms ).

 Below are the steps I used to get the miner running on my Raspberry Pi.
 <ul>